 - Bachelor’s degree required

-- At least 1 year of experience in data analysis and/or client management, account management, or a related field
+- At least 1 year of experience in client management, account management, or a related field

-- Working knowledge of statistics, mathematics, and/or survey research
+- Working knowledge of survey or market research

 - Experience with quantitative methods and how to gather and analyze data from different information sources